-This post contains items sent to us for the purpose of this review, and links may be affiliate links, so I may earn a small percentage of the sale but the price does not increase for you.
+This post contains items sent to us for the purpose of this review.
+Links may be affiliate links, so I earn a small percentage of the sale but the price does not increase for you.

 Arlo loves anything that changes shape, so when a parcel of Bakugan toys arrived and he opened it up to find lots of BakuBalls inside along with the Bakugan Armored Alliance Battle Arena he got pretty excited!

 Bakugan started life as an animated TV series about creatures called ‘Bakugan’ and their owners, who do brawls with them.
 It’s now been turned into a game for kids to play so they can have (safe!) brawls with their friends.

 There are a couple of ways to play but we’ve stuck with the simplest method so far and it works for us.
 Arlo is 5 and Athena is 6 and they both got the hang of these rules pretty quickly though Arlo needs help with the adding.